Registration of Entities for Undertaking CSR Activities – Procedure

 3. DIN/PAN of the Director, Trustee, Secretary, etc. of the company

-Procedure for Filing Form CSR-1
+Procedure for Filing Form Resolution

 iii.
-For this the company should log in to the portal, entering a valid ‘Corporate identity number’ (CIN).
+For this, the company should log in to the portal, entering a valid ‘Corporate Identity Number’ (CIN).

 1. Select the purpose of the e-Form from the drop-down menu and choose the filing of CSR-1.

-(v.c) The Membership number needs to be filed, in case the person digitally signing the Form CSR-1 is Company Secretary.
+(v.c) The Membership number needs to be filed, in case the person digitally signing the Form CSR-1 is the Company Secretary.

 Signing and Certification of Form CSR-1